-With no fancy pro shop and no rigid tee times, Millwood Country Club promises a casual, yet thoroughly satisfying experience for the golf enthusiast.
+With no pro shop and no rigid tee times, Millwood Country Club promises a casual, yet thoroughly satisfying experience for the golf enthusiast.
 The club's nine-hole course is relatively short at roughly 2,600 yards from the men’s tees and a little over 2,100 yards from the women’s tees.
-Our course is immaculately kept, stunningly beautiful, and filled with challenges.
+Our challenging course is immaculately kept, stunningly beautiful.

 Tight greens and plenty of demanding traps put a premium on your short game.
 The first and sixth holes reward long hitters.
 The par-three fourth and eighth can be holes without pity if your tee shot misses the green.
 Throughout the course, the undulating, natural terrain presents an infinite variety of side-hill lies.
 And while Spout Run, which protects the sixth and ninth greens, is no raging river, it does gobble up more than its share of approach shots.